gsnaveen/Data-Conversations/Problem Solving (data).md

-A bigger problem cannot be solved elegantly unless broken down into a set of smaller problems
+A bigger problem cannot be solved elegantly unless broken down into a set of smaller problems.
+Following is a step process to break problems into steps for managing the complexity.

 ### Level 1
 1. Get base data